Gabs00/Langs/Readme.md

 6. Looping Structures
 7. Functions / Subroutines / Methods
 7. Class Creation
-8. Working with STDIN and STDOUT
+8. Working with STDIN, STDOUT,and Files

 ##<a name="generator"></a> Using the generators

 * Perl: (a default install on Mac OS X and Linux)

 	`perl gen.pl <language>`
 * Bash: WIP